Generating emission files from raw data#

 fill_nans_value: 0

-WARNING if several species are emitted and the flux are specified as above, all the emitted species will be taken from the same varname and therefore, will have the same emissions.
+WARNING: if several species are emitted and flux is specified as above without per-species parameters, all emitted species will be read from the same varname and will therefore have identical emissions.

 Various species from a raw inventory#